-1 5.
-Simple harmonic motion recall a definition of SHM and understand the concepts of period and amplitude; use standard SHM formulae in the course of solving problems; set up the differential equation of motion in problems leading to SHM, recall and use appropriate forms of solution, and identify the period and amplitude of the motion; recognise situations where an exact equation of motion may be approximated by an SHM equation, carry out necessary approximations (e.g. small angle approximations or binomial approximations) and appreciate the conditions necessary for such approximations to be useful.
-Period and amplitude; use standard SHM formulae in the course of solving problems; set up the differential equation of motion in problems leading to SHM, recall and use appropriate forms of solution, and identify the period and amplitude of the motion; recognise situations where an exact equation of motio may be approximations (e.g. small angle approxima or binomial approximations (e.g. small angle approxima or binomial approximations) and appreciate the conditi necessary for such approximations to be useful.
-STATISTICS (Sections 6 to 9) Further work on distributions use the definition of the distribution function as a probability to deduce the form of a distribution function simple cases, e.g. to find the distribution function may be suitable probability to deduce the form of a distribution may be suitable probability model; understand conditions under which a geometric distribution or negative exponential distribution. understand conditions under which a geometric distribution or negative exponential distribution. recall and use the formula for the calculation of geome or negative exponential distribution. formulate hypotheses and apply a hypothesis test concerning the population mean using a small sample drawn from a normal population of unknown variance, using a Hest; calculate a pooled estimate of a population variance from two samples (calculations based on either raw o summarised data may be required); formulate hypotheses concerning the difference of population means, and apply, as appropriate: a 2-sample Ftest, a test using a normal distribution, (the ability to select the test appropriate to the circumstances of a problem is expected); determine a confidence interval for a population with a population withe a select on a small sample from a normal population withe<!-- probability to deduce the form of a distribution function in simple cases, e.g. to find the distribution function for Y, where Y = X and X has a given distribution; understand conditions under which a geometric distribution or negative exponential distribution may be a - - concerning the population mean using a small sample drawn from a normal population of unknown variance, using a t-test; calculate a pooled estimate of a population variance from two samples (calculations based on either raw or population means, and apply, as appropriate: • determine a confidence interval for a population mean, based on a small sample from a normal population with unknown variance, using a t -distribution; determine a confidence interval for a difference of population means, using a t-distribution, or a normal distribution, as appropriate.
+5. Simple harmonic motion recall a definition of SHM and understand the concepts of period and amplitude; use standard SHM formulae in the course of solving problems; set up the differential equation of motion in problems leading to SHM, recall and use appropriate forms of solution, and identify the period and amplitude of the motion; recognise situations where an exact equation of motion may be approximated by an SHM equation, carry out necessary approximations (e.g. small angle approximations or binomial approximations) and appreciate the conditions necessary for such approximations to be useful.
+STATISTICS (Sections 6 to 9) 6.
+Further work on use the definition of the distribution function as a distributions probability to deduce the form of a distribution function in simple cases, e.g. to find the distribution function for Y, where $Y = X^3$ and X has a given distribution; understand conditions under which a geometric distribution or negative exponential distribution may be a suitable probability model; recall and use the formula for the calculation of geometric or negative exponential probabilities; recall and use the means and variances of a geometric distribution and negative exponential distribution.

+7. Inference using normal and t -distributions formulate hypotheses and apply a hypothesis test concerning the population mean using a small sample drawn from a normal population of unknown variance, using a t-test; calculate a pooled estimate of a population variance from two samples (calculations based on either raw or summarised data may be required); formulate hypotheses concerning the difference of population means, and apply, as appropriate: a 2-sample t-test, a paired sample t-test, a test using a normal distribution, (the ability to select the test appropriate to the circumstances of a problem is expected); determine a confidence interval for a population mean, based on a small sample from a normal population with unknown variance, using a t-distribution; determine a confidence interval for a difference of population means, using a t-distribution, or a normal 8. χ2-tests fit a theoretical distribution, as prescribed by a given hypothesis, to given data (questions will not involve lengthy calculations);

+expected frequency is at least 5);